ITS Style Guide

 On the Web, it is appropriate to link within the sentence without directly adding referential language.
 You should make the title of the page to which you are referring a hyperlink.
 For example:

-For more information, see the Blackboard Web site.
+For more information, see the Canvas web site.

 Style sheets for ITS Web pages will include the full URL after the reference for printed documentation, but in an email or plain text communication where you cannot create hyperlinks, you must include the complete URL.